stockle/Neural_Network_H2S/ex00/METHOD.md

 ## Describe the model you are using.
 Why did you use this model?
 Why this model over other models?
 Use as much detail as you can and really defend your decision.

 # Activations
-The layers in our network are activated using linear activation.
-Linear activation will allow us to scale along a range of numbers

 # Error
-The error is calculated by using Mean Absolute Error.

 # Optimizer
-The optimizer we use is RMSprop.